 Children depend on their families and their communities for well-being in all aspects of their lives—a reality that makes the health of children in every society a good proxy indicator for a functioning healthcare system that caters to all.

 Globally, there has been progress in reducing the number of children who die before their fifth birthday.
-Despite this progress, however, the Millennium Development Goal target for reducing child deaths was not met by the 2015 target date.
-That fact underscores the need to do more to achieve this goal.
-In the majority of cases under-5 child deaths are due to diseases that are preventable or treatable using proven, affordable and cost-effective methods.
+Despite this progress, the Millennium Development Goal target for reducing child deaths was not met by the 2015 target date, and the UN has now set a goal of a reduction in under-5 mortality to at least as low as 25 per 1,000 live births by 2030.
+In the majority of cases, under-5 child deaths are due to diseases that are preventable or treatable using proven, affordable and cost-effective methods.

-International Medical Corps works at the community level to support the sustainable delivery of proven child health practices such immunizations, growth monitoring, nutrition services, consultations for diagnosis or treatment of common diseases and integrated community-based case management of common childhood illnesses.
+International Medical Corps works at the community level to support the sustainable delivery of proven child health practices such as immunisations, growth monitoring, nutrition services, consultations for diagnosis or treatment of common diseases, and integrated community-based case management of common childhood illnesses.

 Our goals at International Medical Corps include: